Mielone2Good/CleanDesk_AI/README.md

 2. **Embedding generation** for each file using local(downloaded) SentenceTransformer
 3. **Clustering** with K-Means AI/ML Algorithm (optimal number of clusters is auto-detected)
 4. **Sorting and saving** organized results to labeled folders
+5. **Moving Files** - Moves files into organized dirs.
-5. Optionally, enable charts and debug output for insights during processing
+6. Optionally, enable charts and debug output for insights during processing

 ---